CoderByBlood/whisper-cms/CONTRIBUTING.md

 ### Submitting a Bug Report

-When opening a new issue in the Whisper CMS issue tracker, you will be presented with a basic template that should be filled in.
+When opening a new issue in the WhisperCMS issue tracker, you will be presented with a basic template that should be filled in.
 If you believe that you have uncovered a bug, please fill out this form, following the template to the best of your ability.
 Do not worry if you cannot answer every detail, just fill in